Dates: Titanic hit iceberg on April 14, 1912 (11:40 p.m.) and sank on April 15, 1912 (2:20 a.m.)

 Rescue

-Once all the survivors were on board, the Carpathia headed to New York, arriving in the evening of April 18, 1912.
-In all, a total of 705 people were rescued while 1,517 perished.
+Once all the survivors were on board, the Carpathia headed to New York, arriving on the evening of April 18, 1912.
+In all, a total of 705 people were rescued and 1,517 perished.